 If you prefer to make money from home rather than working outside or at a client’s house, you can still use this handy list of gig economy apps and platforms to find work!

-Fiverr is one of the most recognized gig based platforms where freelancers can sell a variety of services for as low as $5/gig.
+Fiverr is one of the most recognized gig economy platforms where freelancers can sell a variety of services for as low as $5/gig.

 If you’re a skilled graphic designer, web developer, SEO specialist, Fiverr can be especially lucrative to get started with.